tropicbliss/buckshot/CONFIG.md

 email = "example@gmail.com" # Email of the account
 password = "youaremylittlepogchamp" # Password of the account sq_ans = ["Foo", "Bar", "Baz"] # Security questions
 giftcode = "geui2iig3" # This account has not redeemed its giftcode.
-This sniper will redeem this account's giftcode (geui2iig3) during authentication
+This sniper will redeem the giftcode (geui2iig3) onto this account

 # Account no. 2
 # This account already redeemed its giftcode